mechanical-ink/calavera-reusable-actions/README.md

 ## auto-merge

 The `auto-merge` reusable action is located in `.github/workflows/auto-merge.yml`.
-To use it you will need a [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) named `GH_TOKEN` with the following scopes defined in the repository that will call this action:
+To use it you will need a [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with the following scopes:

 - `repo` for private repositories
 - `public_repo` for public repositories